hawkrobe/MWERT/README.md

 * **app.js**: This is the Node.js script that sets everything up to listen for clients on the specified port.
 It will not need to be changed, except if you want to listen on a different port (default 8000).
 * **client.js**: Runs in a client's browser upon accessing the URL being served by our Node.js app.
 Creates a client-side game_core object, establishes a Socket.io connection between the client and the server, and specifies what happens upon starting or joining a game.
 This needs to be changed if introducing new Socket.io messsage (i.e. if you want to track a new client-side event), new shared variables, or new details of how games begin.
 * **game.server.js**: Contains the functions to pair people up into separate 'rooms' (```findGame()```) and also species how the server acts upon messages passed from clients (```onMessage()```).
 This needs to be changed if you want groups of more than two people, or if you're adding new events to the Socket.io pipeline.
+* **drawing.js**: Contains the HTML5 code to render graphics.
+Only needs to be changed if you desire a different graphical representation.
+* **index.html, index.css**: Define background of page and runs necessary client-side scripts.
+Do not need to be changed.
+* **disconnected.html, game_over.html**: Template pages to demonstrate how to refer a player out of the game upon some event.
+Should be replaced by pages specific to your purpose (e.g. an exit survey, a debriefing, or a link to submit the HIT on Mechanical Turk).